New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-Direct integration of the {\it HST} optical flux yields an optical luminosity of $\sim$(7.4$\pm$0.5)$\times 10^{7}$ \lsun.
-This value is somewhat uncertain because our data do not extend into the ultraviolet; however, optical spectra taken near peak show that line blanketing severely reduces the flux blueward of $\sim$4000~\AA\ \citep{smith09-2006gy}, so this uncertainty should not have a significant effect on the total scattered light luminosity.
-If we assume that the NIR flux continues to decline at the same rate as that observed between day 405 and 736, then we find a {\rm lower limit} to the IR luminosity (again because our NIR observations only probe emission from the hottest dust) of $L_{\rm IR} > 8.6 \times 10^{7}$ \lsun\ on day 825.
-Therefore, on day 825, $L_{\rm s}/L_{\rm IR} < 0.86$, consistent with the predicted values above in the case where the scattering dust is the same dust responsible for the IR echo.
+Direct integration of the {\it HST} optical flux, which extends from $\sim$4500--8000 \AA, yields an optical luminosity of $\sim$(7.4$\pm$0.5)$\times 10^{7}$ \lsun.
+This value is somewhat uncertain because our data do not extend into the UV; however, optical spectra taken near peak show that line blanketing severely reduces the flux blueward of $\sim$4000~\AA\ \citep{smith10-2006gy}, so this uncertainty should not have a significant effect on the total scattered-light luminosity.
+If we assume that the NIR flux continues to decline at the same rate as that observed between days 398 and 723, then assuming that the NIR emission peaks in the $K'$ band (see Section 3.2), we find a {\rm lower limit} to the IR luminosity (again, because our NIR observations only probe emission from the hottest dust) of $L_{\rm IR} > 8.6 \times 10^{7}$ \lsun\ on day 810.
+Therefore, on day 810, $L_{\rm s}/L_{\rm IR} < 0.86$, consistent with the predicted values above in the case where the scattering dust is the same dust responsible for the IR echo.

 The alternative possibility is that the scattering dust is not located in the CSM, instead existing at some other location in NGC 1260 along the line of sight. \citet{cappellaro2001} inferred that this was the case with SNe 1991T and 1998bu, and like those two SNe we know that \sn\ has a significant amount of dust located along the line of sight.
-As shown by \citet{cappellaro2001}, if we approximate the SN light curve as a short pulse with duration $\Delta{t_{{\rm SN}}}$, then the scattered echo luminosity is
+As shown by \citet{cappellaro2001}, if we approximate the SN light curve as a short pulse with duration $\Delta{t_{{\rm SN}}}$, then the scattered-light luminosity is

 where $L_{{\rm SN}} \Delta{t_{{\rm SN}}}$ can be obtained via direct integration of the observed light curve, $L_{{\rm SN}} \Delta{t_{{\rm SN}}} = \int_0^{+\infty} L_{{\rm SN}}(t)dt$, and $f(t)$ is the fraction of light scattered to the observer.
 Under the assumption that light is being scattered by dust in a sheet of thickness $\Delta{D} \ll D$, where $D$ is the distance between the dust and the SN, then \citep{chevalier1986,cappellaro2001}